ludwig-ai/ludwig/examples/kfold_cv/README.md

 ```
 This bash script performs these steps:
 * Download and prepare data for training and create a Ludwig model definition file
-* Execute `ludwgig experiment` to run the 5-fold cross validation
+* Execute `ludwig experiment` to run the 5-fold cross validation
 * Display results from the 5-fold cross validation analysis

 Sample output: